 Being the boss can help even more

-As we mentioned in a previous blog [link to mum & business owner comparison blog], there are many skills you have picked up as the carer of a dependent, which you may not have been aware of.
+As we mentioned in a previous blog, there are many skills you have picked up as the carer of a dependent, which you may not have been aware of.
 If you were to become the boss of your own business, you’d gain the advantage of being in control of your own daily routine, and can work flexibly around your family commitments.